 School bus routes not already plowed under the second priority are our third priority and will be plowed when accumulation exceeds three inches.
 School bus routes include all streets that school buses travel on their pickup and drop-off routes, including neighborhood streets with bus stops.

 Per Town Council policy, local residential roads and cul-de-sacs that provide traffic flow within subdivisions and access to homes are not plowed unless 10 inches or more snow has accumulated on the streets themselves or if major drifting has occurred.
-Current Town policy is currently under review and may be modified prior to the 2016/2017 winter season.
 Additional Information

 The Town has 10 large snow plows/spreaders available throughout each storm unless maintenance is required.
 Depending on the severity of the storm, the Town may also employ contract snow removal services as necessary and as resources allow.